 There are huge, lavish, ornate historic homes, 4 Square, Bungalow, a lot of English Cottages, Colonial, Tudor, Arts and Crafts.
 Some of the little streets take you back in time and make you feel like you are in a little English village!
 As time went on, lots were split, or places were found to put newer homes- some sitting on stilts, others firmly planted!
 You can find amazing contemporary homes set in among the older homes, some with glass walls that look out on Forest Views, City Views, Mountain and or River!
 You can also find smaller homes that are more affordable – some older, some newer.
 It is a beautiful area- reminds me a lot of where I lived in the suburbs just north of NY City.
-People actually get out and walk, and bike riders commute into the city and to OHSU.
+People actually get out and walk, and bike riders commute into the city and relocation to OHSU.
 There are trails all through the forests- just minutes to downtown- sometimes with peek-a-boo City, River or Mountain views, but you feel like you are way out in the wilderness!

 The lower OHSU South Waterfront area is a really awesome area too.
 It is right on the Willamette River- with trails that go along the river into downtown or south to John’s Landing, parks and natural areas, and also lots of cafes, restaurants, shops and Happy Hour places to stop at!
 You can walk, ride your bike, take the Street Car into the rest of downtown, or take the Pedestrian Bridge up to the west.
 The South Waterfront was started just before the crash in 2008, so it got stopped in it’s tracks and flailed for awhile.
 Now it is back going strong!
 There are several high rise condos, some with awesome views of the River and Mountains- Mt Hood, and Mt St. Helens.
 You can find small studios of 400 SF and huge penthouse units with 2 or 3 bedrooms, large decks and spectacular views.
 The South Waterfront is very environmentally conscious and has put into practice many green features and designs that are ground breaking- including Bioswales- where water runs through a series of landscaped gardens full of gravel and plants, that cleans rainwater before it feeds into the Willamette River/ EcoRoofs follow the same principle, Solar Panels.
 Many of the buildings are LEED Gold- there are very few buildings in the country that are this green!
 You can read more at www.SouthWaterfront.com

 In conclusion, if you would rather live down in the heart of the city, close to restaurants, shops, cafes, the South Waterfront may be what you are looking for!
 If you like the beauty of the forest, windy roads, views and cool old houses, the West Hills would be better.
 You can learn more about all the different neighborhoods of Portland in our Portland Neighborhood Guide which is here on our website!
-We do Custom Tours for people who are relocating to Portland from other areas, or people who live near Portland but aren’t sure where they would like to live!
+We do Custom Tours for people who are interested in relocation to OSHU Portland from other areas, or people who live near Portland but aren’t sure where they would like to live!
 Just email, text or call us for more information or to set up a time to tour Portland!
 If you want to search for homes by neighborhood and price, go to our page that is named that!
 It will send you listings by neighborhood and price as soon as the house is listed!
 Then if you have questions about a house or would like to see it, just let me know and I will help you!